 I freelance for Pimsleur, a language learning company based in Concord, MA.

-After college, I traveled around the world on a nine-month gap year program with fifteen other students.
-Since then, I’ve been somewhat obsessed with digging my toes into the new and unfamiliar soil.
+After college, I had an opportunity to leave on a nine-month gap year program with fifteen other students.
+Since then, I’ve been somewhat obsessed with unfamiliar places.
 After traveling to over twenty cities and learning skills like setting up a tent in the middle of a torrential downpour in the Costa Rican rainforest and making a mug out of clay from a local potter in Granada, Spain, I moved to Los Angeles, California.
 There I discovered the wonders of the desert in Cuyama Valley, and the breathtaking, almost surreal, drive through the hills and valleys to Ojai.
 I fell in love with the surfers of Palos Verdes and the snow-capped mountains of Lake Tahoe.
-A year later, I moved to the dynamic and vibrant city of Zürich, Switzerland where I now spend weekends teaching myself how to snowboard in Crans Montana, sleeping in an igloo in Engelberg, or solo camping with the cows of the mountains.
+A year later, I moved to the dynamic and vibrant city of Zürich, where I spent weekends learning how to snowboard in Crans Montana, sleeping in an igloo in Engelberg, and solo camping with the cows of the mountains.

 A wise man once said to me that telling your story, with the intention to encourage, inspire, and connect with others, is the greatest gift you can give to the world.